Professional Pharmaceutical Translation Services

 Why translate documents in the pharmaceutical field?

 The UK pharmaceutical sector employs approximately 63,000 people and according to the Irish Government’s trade and innovation agency, generates a market value of around £21 billion.
-Pharmaceuticals cover a wide range of applications that often require the input of translation services to make them work and be able to be used and shared globally.
+Pharmaceuticals cover a wide range of applications that often require the input of professional pharmaceutical translation services to make them work and be able to be used and shared globally.
 For example, medicine insert and label translations are constrained by space and need to be accurate and concise; especially instructions-for-use inserts, which not only need to be clear but also understandable in layman terms, as patients would most likely not be medical professionals and therefore accessibility is paramount in these translations.
-Pharmaceutical translations also extend to drug research, like testing in clinical trials and the associated reports, patents and publications that come with it.
+Pharmaceutical translation services also extend to drug research, like testing in clinical trials and the associated reports, patents and publications that come with it.
 As the language of science is primarily English, in order for non-native English researchers to be published, it’s often necessary that their work be translated into English if not the original language of the paper.
 These research papers need translators who are experienced and up to date with the associated medical research so that they are able to convey accurately and faithfully the research and have awareness of the terminology and phraseology in the field.

 International cooperation and the need for translation